loVimien/World-Record-Bot/README.md

 - Create a new project on glitch.com and import the content of this git (https://github.com/loVimien/World-Record-Bot)
 - Setup the environement
-  - Set the bot username (You can use your twitch account or create another one)
+  - BOT_USERNAME : Set the bot username (You can use your twitch account or create another one)
-  - Set the oAuth key (you can generate one on https://twitchapps.com/tmi/.
+  - CHANNEL_NAME : Set the oAuth key (you can generate one on https://twitchapps.com/tmi/.
 It has to correspond to the bot account)
-  - Set the channel where the bot will be deployed
+  - OAUTH_TOKEN : Set the channel where the bot will be deployed

  If there's updates, reimport the content of the git on glitch.com.